wydialang/tungdzih/data/README.md

 | `baopaau-rime` | [`baopaau-rime.dict.yaml`](baopaau-rime.dict.yaml) <- `baopaau/rime-tungdzih`: `tungdzih.dict.yaml` | commit `345e0b9` |

-`baopaau-rime` is much larger than `zime`; ~17k of its characters are auto-derived from Middle Chinese and, per its own upstream README, largely unproofread.
+`baopaau-rime` is much larger than `zime`; ~17k of its characters are auto-derived from Middle Chinese (and largely unproofread according to its own upstream README).

-Neither upstream repository carries an explicit licence; the files are vendored here with attribution (see the site footer and `README.md`).
+The files are vendored
+here with attribution (see the site footer and `README.md`).

 ### Generated files